 NMFS has a full suite of fishery regulations for Alaskan waters which cover all aspects of fishing, including seasons, gear limitations, and numerous area closures.
-There are specific rules laid out for P. cod, permitting the use of trawl gear in certain areas only, as well as regulations on seabird avoidance for vessels fishing with hook-and-line gear.
+There are specific rules laid out for Pacific cod, permitting the use of trawl gear in certain areas only, as well as regulations on seabird avoidance for vessels fishing with hook-and-line gear.
 The gear regulations also contain details on mesh sizes permitted, biodegradable panels in pot gears, types of hook and line gear allowed, etc. The use of bottom contact gear is prohibited in the Gulf of Alaska Coral and Alaska Seamount Habitat Protection Areas year-round.
 Fishing with trawl vessels is not permitted year-round in the Crab and Halibut Protection Zone and the Pribilof Island Habitat Conservation Area.
-As well, a number of closure zones for trawl gears are described in the NPFMC FMPs for GOA and BSAI.
+As well, a number of closure zones for trawl gears are described in the FMPs for GOA and BSAI.
 A suite of measures specific to seabird avoidance in hook and line fisheries in Alaskan waters also exists, and data on seabirds are collected by observers, and included in the SAFE documents.
-Various measures to reduce by-catches of PSC species (crabs, halibut, Chinook) in BSAI and GOA, including gear modifications and closed areas and seasons, have been adopted in recent years.
+Various measures to reduce bycatches of PSC species (e.g., crabs, halibut, Chinook) in BSAI and GOA, including gear modifications and closed areas and seasons, have been adopted in recent years.
 Other industry-driven measures taken to reduce halibut catch include use of excluder devices, improved communication and data sharing among vessels to avoid halibut, and enhanced deck sorting to reduce mortality of halibut returned to the sea (Gauvin 2013).
-In 2016, NMFS reduced the maximum retainable amount (MRA) of skates using groundfish and halibut as basis species in the Gulf of Alaska (GOA) from 20 percent to 5 percent, as a necessary measure to limit the incidental catch and discards of skates in GOA groundfish and halibut fisheries.
+In 2016, NMFS reduced the MRA of skates using groundfish and halibut as basis species in the GOA from 20% to 5%, as a necessary measure to limit the incidental catch and discards of skates in GOA groundfish and halibut fisheries.

-The NPFMC FMPs for BSAI and GOA groundfish state that "For groundfish species identified as key prey of Steller sea lions (i.e., walleye pollock, Pacific cod, and Atka mackerel), directed fishing is prohibited in the event that the spawning biomass of such a species is projected in the stock assessment to fall below B20% in the coming year".
-In the 2018 SAFE for GOA P. cod, a recommendation was made to reduce the maxABC to 17,000 t to prevent the stock spawner biomass from declining below B20% in 2020 (Barbeaux et al. 2018), which has been adopted by NPFMC in its harvest specifications.
-There are a number of other SSL protection measures in place in various locations throughout BSAI and GOA, implemented by NMFS, including areas closed to P. cod fishing for trawl and non-trawl gears.
-NPFMC has acted in a precautionary manner to place protections around SSL rookeries and haulouts and close areas where fishing may impact SSL prey such as P. cod.
+The FMPs for BSAI and GOA groundfish state that "For groundfish species identified as key prey of Steller sea lions (i.e., walleye pollock, Pacific cod, and Atka mackerel), directed fishing is prohibited in the event that the spawning biomass of such a species is projected in the stock assessment to fall below B20% in the coming year" (NPFMC 2018a, 2019).
+In the 2018 SAFE for GOA Pacific cod, a recommendation was made to reduce the maxABC to 17,000 t to prevent the stock spawner biomass from declining below B20% in 2020 (Barbeaux et al. 2018), which has been adopted by the Council in its harvest specifications.
+There are a number of other Steller sea lion protection measures in place in various locations throughout BSAI and GOA, implemented by NMFS, including areas closed to Pacific cod fishing for trawl and non-trawl gears.
+The Council has acted in a precautionary manner to place protections around Steller sea lion rookeries and haulouts and close areas where fishing may impact Steller sea lion prey such as Pacific cod.
 ADFG has also implemented areas closed to fishing in PWS around SSL rookeries.
-ADFG notes that comanagement agreements have been established between the NMFS and the Aleut Marine Mammal Commission, the Traditional Council of St George Island, and the Traditional Council of St Paul Island.
+ADFG notes that co-management agreements have been established between the NMFS and the Aleut Marine Mammal Commission, the Traditional Council of St. George Island, and the Traditional Council of St. Paul Island.